Wooster Chorus will present a winter concert on Saturday, Dec. 3 at 7:30 p.m. in the McGaw Chapel (340 E. University Street) at The […]

 To gain admission to the degree program Bachelor of Music Therapy degree program, a student must pass an entrance audition before a faculty jury of three, to be appointed by the chairperson.
 The audition will occur near the end of the second semester of college and must demonstrate the student’s ability to perform well repertoire of at least high intermediate level, representing several historical periods and styles.
 A student wishing to perform an entrance audition must notify the chairperson in writing at least three weeks prior to the audition.
 Only after passing the entrance audition may the student declare as a major the Bachelor of Music Therapy.
 A student who does not pass the entrance audition in the second semester may have a second opportunity in the first two weeks of the third semester.

-Adjunct Instructor of Music, Percussion
+Adjunct Instructor of Music, Trumpet

-Adjunct Instructor of Music, French horn
+Adjunct Instructor of Music, Voice

 The Music Therapy major requires completion of 38.750 courses for graduation, with music courses making up 24 of the required courses.